ahsan-fayyaz/Data-Science-World-Happiness/blog_post.md

 ### Future Work

-Describe what work you would do in the future.
-This can include work to improve your model, building related models, and/or sourcing different datasets.
-Are there any other interesting questions you uncovered while you were working on your model?

-**Questions to answer:**
-  - The new COVID19 epidemic began in December 2019.
-Combining the data changes on 19, 20, and 21, check the impact of COVID19 epidemic on the country's happiness.
+During our data cleaning process, we grouped all data in the world happiness dataset by 'country' column by taking the mean values of each column for each individual country.
+Therefore, we do not have the data for each individual year in each country.
+The new COVID19 epidemic began in December 2019.
+There were a lot of countries with missing data for the years 2019 and on.
+For the future, if there are more data available, we want to do an individual analysis on COVID19 in correlation to the country's happiness.
+We want to determine the impact of COVID19 epidemic on the country's happiness.